libnetdude Concepts This chapter introduces the main concepts of libnetdude and uses small

 enumeration), and the magic value that the protocol is commonly known

 under.
-At the link level, these are the DLT_xxx
+At the link level, these are the DLT_xxx values

 as defined in /usr/include/net/bpf.h, at the

-network layer the ETHERTYPE_xxx
+network layer the ETHERTYPE_xxx values of

 /usr/include/net/ethernet.h, at the transport layer

-the IPPROTO_xxx
+the IPPROTO_xxx values of

 /usr/include/net/in.h,